Gretna Green: Marriage

 Gretna's "runaway marriages" began in 1754 when Lord Hardwicke's Marriage Act came into force in England.
 Under the Act, if a parent of a person under the age of 21 objected to the minor's marriage, the parent could legally veto the union.
 The Act tightened the requirements for marrying in England and Wales but did not apply in Scotland, where it was possible for boys to marry at 14 and girls at 12 with or without parental consent (see Marriage in Scotland).
 It was, however, only in the 1770s, with the construction of a toll road passing through the hitherto obscure village of Graitney, that Gretna Green became the first easily reachable village over the Scottish border.

-Scottish law allowed for "irregular marriages", meaning that if a declaration was made before two witnesses, almost anybody had the authority to conduct the marriage ceremony.
-The blacksmiths in Gretna became known as "anvil priests", culminating with Richard Rennison, who performed 5,147 ceremonies.
+Scots law also allowed for "irregular marriages", meaning that if a declaration was made before two witnesses, almost anybody had the authority to conduct the marriage ceremony.
+The blacksmiths in Gretna became known as "anvil priests", culminating with Richard Rennison (1889-1969), who performed 5,147 ceremonies.
 The local blacksmith and his anvil became lasting symbols of Gretna Green weddings.

-Victorian chronicler Robert Smith Surtees described Gretna Green at length in his 1848 New Monthly Magazine serial, The Richest Commoner in England:

-Few of our readers—none we should think of our fair ones—but at some period or other of their lives, have figured to themselves the features of Gretna Green.
-Few we should think but have pictured to themselves the chaise stained "with the variations of each soil", the galloping bustle of the hurrying postboys, urging their foaming steeds for the last stage that bears them from Carlisle to the border.
-It is a place whose very name is typical of brightening prospects.
-The poet sings of the greenest spot on memory's waste, and surely Gretna Green was the particular spot he had under consideration.
-Gretna Green!
-The mind pictures a pretty straggling, half Scotch, half English village, with clean white rails, upon a spacious green, and happy rustics in muffin caps, and high cheek bones, looking out for happier couples to congratulate.
-Then the legend of the blacksmith who forged the links of love, added interest to the place, and invested the whole with fairy feature.